Mock The Week Looks Back At…

 Russell Howard

-Bristolian Russell is a comedy star.
-He made a name for himself as a terrific stand-up as far afield ad the Edinburgh Fringe Festival, where he was nominated for the prestigious Perrier Comedy Award, and the Montreal Just for Laughs comedy festival.
-Following the success of Mock The Week, Russell launched his own news-based comedy show, Russell Howard’s Good News, on BBC3.
-In 2014, after 8 series, Good News transferred to BBC2.
+Bristolian Russell Howard is a comedy star.
+He made a name for himself as a terrific stand-up performing at the Edinburgh Fringe Festival, where he was nominated for the prestigious Perrier Comedy Award, and the Montreal Just for Laughs comedy festival.
+Following the success of Mock The Week, Russell launched his own news-based comedy show, Russell Howard’s Good News, which ran on BBC 3 and BBC 2 from 2009 to 2015.
+More recent projects include The Russell Howard Hour on Sky One and Russell Howard & Mum on Comedy Central.

 Frankie Boyle

 After more than ten years as an increasingly successful stand-up and comedy writer, Frankie appeared on BBC Scotland’s Live Floor Show (which incidentally was hosted by our very own Dara O Briain).
-Frankie joined Mock The Week from its inception, his razor sharp comedy leaving everyone laughing and occasionally wincing.
-He has since appeared on 8 Out of 10 Cats, They Think It’s All Over and Have I Got News For You and wrote and starred in his own sketch series Tramadol Nights.
-To date Frankie has published three books including My Shit Life So Far.
+Frankie joined Mock The Week from its inception up until series 7, his razor sharp comedy leaving everyone laughing and occasionally wincing.
+He has since appeared on 8 Out of 10 Cats, They Think It’s All Over, and Have I Got News For You and wrote and starred in his own sketch series Tramadol Nights.
+Frankie has published multiple books including autobiography My Shit Life So Far, and more recently his first fictional book Meantime.

 Guests